 Often people avoid heading to the islands when hiring a campervan in Scotland as they feel it can complicate their holiday.
 However, we believe this is a huge mistake!

-Although there is of course plenty to see and do on the mainland of Scotland, historical islands such as Orkney open up a whole new world to native and foreign visitors alike.
+Although there is, of course, plenty to see and do on the mainland of Scotland, historical islands such as Orkney open up a whole new world to native and foreign visitors alike.
 There really is nothing like an island trip in Scotland!

 What is more, the famous island of Orkney is now very easily accessible via a short ferry trip.
-To enquire more about travelling to Orkney by motorhome, visit Orkney Ferries for more information on how to book, regulations and prices.
+To enquire more about travelling to Orkney by motorhome, visit Orkney Ferries for more information on how to book, regulations, and prices.

 Visiting Orkney by campervan or by motorhome offers an array of places to visit.